risavkarna/blog/ck85cqi1l0089zbs1bhjyawxd.md

 There are more possibilities than these regarding improving the models behind our simulation.
 Please let us know if you have further ideas or if you have already made efforts similar to ours.

-You can contact us on info@naamii.org.np or risav@merakinepal.co.
+You can contact us on :

+info@naamii.org.np,
+manish.thapa@phys.chem.ethz.ch,
+risav@merakinepal.co